 A late Art Deco mosaic vase by Jean Gerbino

-This large mosaic vase was made by the (naturalised) French ceramist, Jean Gerbino.
+This large mosaic vase (now sold) was made by the naturalised French ceramist, Jean Gerbino.
 With its stylish triangular handles, it has a whiff of Art Deco about it.
 That fits, since Gerbino produced this shape around 1940, though he continued making it into the next decade.

 Like all Gerbino mosaic vases, it’s an incredibly labour intensive piece.
 Just looking at it is a reminder of how many hours, days – even years – of work can go into making a thing of beauty.